SantanderMetGroup/tds-cluster/README.md

 ---

 ⚠️ **Repository archived**
-The new canonical location is [GitLab › sci-uc/scds/tds-cluster](https://gitlab.com/sci-uc/scds/tds-cluster).
+The new canonical location is [https://gitlab.com/sci-uc/scds/tds-cluster](https://gitlab.com/sci-uc/scds/data-management/tds-cluster).
 This GitHub repository is kept for historical reference only.

 ---